Giants, NFL aware of Odell Beckham Jr. video

 The New York Giants and the NFL are aware of a potentially troubling video involving wide receiver?
 Odell Beckham Jr.?that was leaked Friday while he was on a Nike-sponsored trip in Europe.

-The seven-second clip posted on social media shows Beckham in a bed alongside a pizza holding what appears to be some sort of brown cigarette or cigar.
+The seven-second clip posted on social media shows Beckham in a bed next to a pizza holding what appears to be some sort of brown cigarette or cigar.
 There is a woman next to him with a credit card and what looks like a white powdery substance aligned in rows.

 A second video shows what is believed to be the same woman kissing and taping Beckham while he was asleep.